Halfwitz/portfolio-site/index.md

 <br>
 <img src="assets/images/dayplanner-contacts-prefixsearch.jpg" alt="Day Planner Contacts Screen Search Results for 'Mi' Prefix" width="60%"/>

-A **Java-based** system for managing contacts, tasks, and appointments--It began as a CRUD codebase with JUnit tests for managing Appointment, Task, and Contact objects.
+A **Java-based** system for managing contacts, tasks, and appointments--It began as a CRUD codebase with JUnit tests for managing <code>Appointment</code>, <code>Task</code>, and <code>Contact</code> objects.
 The original artifact lacked usability, so I used it as an opportunity to make two enhancements showcasing software engineering/design and data structures/algorithms skills.

 **Enhancements:**